vapor/docs/docs/advanced/queues.md

 The Queues package also allows you to schedule jobs to occur at certain points in time.

+!!! warning
+    Scheduled jobs only work when set up before the application boots up, such as in `configure.swift`.
+They will not work in route handlers.

 ### Starting the scheduler worker
 The scheduler requires a separate worker process to be running, similar to the queue worker.
 You can start the worker by running this command: